 "Many who live with violence day in day out assume that it is an intrinsic part of the human condition.
 But this is not so.
 Violence can be prevented.
 Violent cultures can be turned around. (...)
-Governments, communities and individuals can make a difference."
+Governments, communities and individuals can make a difference."\ Nelson Mandela

-Nelson Mandela

 When it comes to equality, the University of Geneva must be beyond reproach, not only because its home city is a symbol of dialogue, peace and democracy, but also because as a centre for research and education, it has an undeniable impact on the future of our society and on that of everyone who studies and works here.
+The University needs to be in line with the strategy adopted for sustainable development in the context of the 2030 Agenda for Sustainable Development.